-A communicable disease is a contagious infection such as: tuberculosis, pertussis, hepatitis, chickenpox, and salmonella.
+A communicable disease is a contagious infection such as tuberculosis, pertussis, hepatitis, chickenpox, and salmonella.
 Approximately sixty communicable diseases are required by law to be reported to the local health department by hospitals, physicians, and laboratories.
-In 2019, the Johnson County communicable disease nurse investigated two hundred seventy-three reportable diseases.

 The Johnson County Health Department also offers TB Mantoux skin testing, and Tuberculosis case management including treatment and education for both latent infection and active disease.
-During 2019, three hundred six TB skin tests were administered.
+During 2021, two hundred sixty-six TB skin tests were administered.

-Education and medication were given to twenty-eight patients with latent TB infection.
-Directly observed medication therapy was completed on less than five patients with active TB disease.
+Education and medication were given to twenty-six patients with latent TB infection.
 Each person who completes the recommended course of medication therapy for TB receives documentation to prove that they have completed treatment.
+There were seven active Tuberculosis cases in 2021, five of these were Afghan evacuees housed at Camp Atterbury.